arximboldi/lager/doc/time-travel.rst

 Time travelling debugger
 ------------------------

-The time travelling debugger tool allows you inspect the state and actions of a running Lager application.
-Furthermore, you can use it to bring the application to a previous state and continue running it.
+The time travelling debugger tool allows you to inspect the state and actions of a running Lager application.
+Furthermore, you can use it to bring the application to a previous state and continue running it from there.

 The screenshot_ above shows the debugger in action.
 At the bottom right corner we have a running Lager application, `an ncurses UI for our counter example`_.
-On the top left we have the UI of the time travelling debugger inspecting the application.
-On the right, we have a time-travelling debugger, debugging the former time-travelling debugger!
+On the top right we have the UI of the time travelling debugger inspecting the application.
+On the right, we have a time-travelling debugger, debugging the former time-travelling debugger itself!

 .. _an ncurses ui for our counter example: https://github.com/arximboldi/lager/tree/master/example/counter/ncurses